delta-io/connectors/README.md

 Delta Standalone, formerly known as the Delta Standalone Reader (DSR), is a JVM library to read **and write** Delta Lake tables.
 Unlike https://github.com/delta-io/delta, this project doesn't use Spark to read or write tables and it has only a few transitive dependencies.
 It can be used by any application that cannot use a Spark cluster.
 - To compile the project, run `build/sbt standalone/compile`
 - To test the project, run `build/sbt standalone/test`
-- To generate the shaded JAR, run `build/sbt standaloneCosmetic/publishM2`
+- To publish the JAR, run `build/sbt standaloneCosmetic/publishM2`

 ### How to use it
 You can add the Delta Standalone library as a dependency using your favorite build tool.